tang0226/ap-js/README.md

 A basic JS arbitrary-precision library

+Another "failed" experiment.
+Failed, as in, it's at least 20x slower than just using JS BigInt.

+Still learned a ton from making it, though.
+And porting this over to WebGL will still be fast.

 Architecture considerations for future development:
 | Type        |	Max value            |	Max safe n                        |
 |-------------|----------------------|------------------------------------|